register

 DESCRIPTION

-The registration process associates an appliance to a S/N (Serial Number) that uniquely identifies that appliance.
-The registering is free and allows you to subscribe to optional services or purchase subscriptions for commercial installations.
-Note that a S/N is bound to the first MAC address of an appliance and can’t be modified.
+The appliance registration process associates an appliance to a S/N (Serial Number) that uniquely identifies that appliance.
+The registering is free and allows you to purchase optional services and/or activate commercial installations.
+Note that a S/N is bound to the first MAC address of an appliance.
+Hence your MAC address should not be modified after having registered your appliance.

 Please note that to register, the appliance should be connected to the internet and have access to the registration services (https://appliance.cacheguard.net and https://os.cacheguard.net) during the whole registration process.

-The second usage form of this command allows you to activate a subscription on an appliance using a license key.
+The second [2] usage form allows you to activate a subscription on an appliance using a license key.
 To activate a subscription use the keywords license followed by the license key.

-The third usage form allows you to deregister an already registered appliance.
+The fourth [4] usage form allows you to deregister an already registered appliance.
 You may need to deregister an appliance in case where you need to replace its first hardware NIC (Network Interface Card) and then need to get a new S/N for it.
 Please note that a S/N and a license key are valid on a unique machine only.
 Refer to the CacheGuard-OS License Agreement for further information (see the license command).
-To deregister an appliance use the keyword clear.
+Deregistering an appliance also deregister all registered embedded applications.
+To deregister an appliance, use the keyword clear.

 MAC ADDRESS AND VIRTUAL MACHINES